By Savannah Faulk, DPT

 Can You Dig Out a Plantar Wart?

 You should not dig out a wart.
 It could cause severe pain and more problems down the road.
 Plantar warts typically lie under the skin tissue on the bottom of the foot.
 Trying to dig them out would cause more underlying issues.
 In most warts, you can see a black dot in the middle, which is a blood vessel so trying to cut out a wart can cause harm.

 What Happens if I Don’t Treat a Plantar Wart?

-If a plantar wart is left untreated, it may start growing bigger in perimeter and spread into groups.
-These groups are called mosaic, and they can be very tender.
+If a plantar wart is left untreated, it may start growing bigger in the perimeter and spread into groups.
+These groups areknown as mosaic, and they can be very tender.
 They can affect the proper way of walking and posture, which can lead to other impairments down the road.